datawire/forge/DEVELOPING.md

 3. Then run `pip install -e .`

-3. From your virtualenv run `sw serve`.
+3. From your virtualenv run `forge serve`.
    This will run the backend on `http://localhost:5000` by default.